kubernetes-retired/multi-tenancy/benchmarks/e2e/tests/create_role_bindings/README.md

 **Description:**

-Tenants should be able to perform self-service operations by creating own roles and role-bindings in their namespaces by binding them together.
+Tenants should be able to create roles and role-bindings in their namespaces.

-Tenants

 **Rationale:**

-Enables self-service management of roles/role-bindings to bind allowed roles/tenant users.
+Enables self-service management of roles and role-bindings within a tenant namespace.

 **Audit:**